Common Cashier Interview Questions and Tips for Answering

 2. Do you prefer working alone or as a part of a team?
 Cashiers typically work independently, but working within a team is a key part of the job; you will work closely with stockers, floor managers, and others.
 As you respond, stress that you can work independently and can thrive on your own, but that you appreciate the support and expertise a team can give you.
 Emphasize your ability to communicate with others and support your colleagues.

-When answering this question, it's important you recognize the role of politeness and efficiency.
-If even working at your fastest the lines keep lengthening, you need to tell the employer you would consult with your manager about calling in other workers or asking other employees to take over another register.
+When answering this question, it's important to highlight the role of politeness and efficiency.
+However, you should also mention that if, even working at your fastest, the lines keep lengthening, you would consult with your manager about calling in other workers or asking other employees to take over another register.

 It may be tempting to answer this question by emphasizing your ability to handle ever-increasing volumes of customers, but even the world’s fastest cashier needs help now and then.
-The hiring manager doesn’t want a candidate who insists that he or she can do everything without help, that’s just not realistic.
+The hiring manager doesn’t want a candidate who insists that he or she can do everything without help; that’s just not realistic.